Augustus S. F. X. Van Dusen: Radio

 Between 1978 and 1999 the German radio station RIAS produced and broadcast 79 radio plays based on the character.
 A few of them were based on original stories by Futrelle, but most of the scripts were new creations by German author Michael Koser.
 The role of Hutchinson Hatch is a lot more prominent in the radio plays than it was in the original; Hatch was made into the fictional narrator in the radio version.
+The series has been revived in 2015 with 37 new cases available via CD and downloads.
+Since 2010, the old radio plays are being remastered and made available on CD with comments by Koser, director Rainer Clute and former cast members.

 In 2011, the BBC Radio 4 series The Rivals featured Paul Rhys as Professor Van Dusen in Chris Harrald's adaptation of "The Problem of Cell 13", which was directed by Sasha Yevtushenko.
 He returned for the first episode of the second series in 2013, in Chris Harrald's adaptation of "The Problem of the Superfluous Finger", produced by Liz Webb.
 In the fourth episode of the fourth series in 2016, "The Mystery of the Scarlet Thread", Van Dusen was played by Tony Gardner.

 Comics

 In 2013, the character appeared in Alan Moore and Kevin O'Neill's graphic novel Nemo: Heart of Ice; the character aids explorer Janni Nemo in 1925 when she encounters H. P. Lovecraft's Elder Gods in Antarctica.
-He returns in The League of Extraordinary Gentlemen: The Tempest, the final part of the series; set in 2010.
+He returns in The League of Extraordinary Gentlemen, Volume IV: The Tempest, the final part of the series; set in 2010.
 He has been resurrected as a sentient A.I., becoming a literal 'thinking machine.'

+Legacy

+Gene Weingarten, twice Pulitzer Prize–winning journalist at The Washington Post, named his MacBook Pro "Augustus Van Dusen" after the character.